 What Does Network Operations Manager Do?

-A network operations manager normally works in an information technology unit of a company.
-His/her job description usually entails making sure that network within the company keeps running, and is stable at all times.
+A network operations manager normally works in an information technology unit of a company and is responsible for making sure that network within the company keeps running, and is stable at all times.

 These applications tend to show the network strength and any other occurrences of network problems and/or breaks.